7 Steps to a Perfectly Written Business Plan

 A great business plan will always include a strategic and aggressive marketing plan.
-This typically includes achieving marketing objectives like;
+This typically includes achieving marketing objectives such as:

-- Extend or regain market for existing product
+- Extending or regaining market for existing products

-- Boost sales in a particular product, market or price range.
+- Boosting sales in a particular product, market or price range.
 Where will this business come from?
 Be specific.

-- Cross-sell (or bundle) one product with another
+- Cross-selling (or bundling) one product with another

-- Enter into long-term contracts with desirable clients
+- Entering into long-term contracts with desirable clients

-- Raise prices without cutting into sales figures
+- Raising prices without cutting into sales figures

 “Each marketing objective should have several goals (subsets of objectives) and tactics for achieving those goals,” states Entrepreneur.